ctalaveraw/ultimate-devops-nas/documentation/instructions/01-packer-on-proxmox.md

 ##### Add VM General Settings

+User-specific input:

+- `node` - the name of the destination node" on Proxmox

 This is where the metadata of the VM template is defined:

 https://github.com/ctalaveraw/ultimate-devops-k8s-nas/blob/3a963a35e687b86a658c8bf4d74496a26750551e/project/environments/01-dev/init-pipeline-runner-vm/infra/image/packer/proxmox/ubuntu-server-jammy/ubuntu-server-jammy.pkr.hcl#L34-L38

 ##### Setting the ISO source

+User-specific input:

+- `iso_url` - the URL of the lastest Ubuntu LTS ISO image; this may change in the future and may need to be updated
+- `iso_checksum` - the checksum of the defined Ubuntu LTS ISO image; this may change in the future and may need to be updated

+OR

+- `iso_file` - the local location of the target ISO file

 Two options are available for the base ISO: